 The most important function of a power of attorney is that it sets out the specific powers that your agent will have if you become unable to make financial decisions on your own.
 These powers generally include buying or selling property, managing your bank accounts, paying bills, investing money, cashing checks, and collecting debts.

 In many states your agent only has the powers that are specifically listed in the power of attorney.
 This means that a broad statement that your agent can do anything you can do is simply not enough.
-Your power of attorney must list out each power you want your agent to have.
+Your POA must list out each power you want your agent to have.

 The powers stated in your power of attorney can vary greatly depending on your wishes and your family’s situation.
 Some powers are typically not included on an online power of attorney, and therefore it is important to consult an attorney rather than filling out a premade form.
 For example, the power to transfer money to your children, or to create and fund an irrevocable trust, is generally not included in an online power of attorney, but these can be extremely important powers for your agent to have if you need to do Medicaid or Veterans benefits planning in the future.